chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >xmgrace hist*dat
 ![Alt text](/windows/wham_run/hist_plot/hist_plot.png?raw=true "PMF plot")

 Again, you will notice the poor overlap of the windows.
-Below is the result for 30ns.
+Below is the result for 30 ns.
 ![Alt text](/figures/hist_plot.png?raw=true "Histograms")

-We see that the overlap is suitable when using 30ns windows, 1A separation and 2.5 kcal/mol/A^2 force constant.
+We see that the overlap is suitable when using 30 ns windows, 1 A separation and 2.5 kcal/mol/A^2 force constant.

-**Important:** The limits 0-> 32A and bin number 160 are hard-coded into generate_hist.py, you will need to change this for windows at positions along the z-axis outside of these limits in your own simulations.
+**Important:** The limits 0-> 32 A and bin number 160 are hard-coded into generate_hist.py, you will need to change this for windows at positions along the z-axis outside of these limits in your own simulations.

 #Step 6: Diffusion, resistance and overall permeability
 The final step computes first the diffusion along the z-axis, combines the result with the free energy profile data to obtain the resistance along the z-axis and finally integrates the resistance at each z-window to obtain an overall permeability coefficient estimate.